Directed by Michael Winterbottom

 Off they go in Coogan’s Range Rover, both men are playing obviously exaggerated versions of themselves, riffing off each other.
 They’re both talented mimics, and much humour is mined from their battling Michael Caine impersonations.
 Brydon is especially good at impersonating British celebrities and Hollywood actors.

 There’s something so wonderfully British about this movie.
 I can’t imagine, say, Jim Carrey and Tim Allen doing this across Northern California.
-(Maybe Jerry Seinfeld and Louis CK could manage it.)
-The wonderfully silly, ironic and self-deprecating quality of British comics, on display here, is a treat.
-Coogan and Brydon are wonderful.
+The wonderfully silly, ironic and self-deprecating quality of British comics on display here is a treat.
 Just listening them to talk is wildly entertaining.
 There’s warmth here, and as it swings back around to the south of England in the final act you start to see there is a real friendship between these two fellows, even if Coogan refuses to acknowledge it.